alonso-m/bamboo-agent-x86-docker/README.md

 `-e VM_OPTS=VM_OPTS="-Dwrapper.java.initmemory=512 -Dwrapper.java.maxmemory=2048"`

+The list of all wrapper configuration properties can be found [here](https://wrapper.tanukisoftware.com/doc/english/properties.html).

 # Extending base image

 This Docker image contains only minimal setup to run a Bamboo agent which might not be sufficient to run your builds.
 If you need additional capabilities you can extend the image to suit your needs.